Bhargavi84/My-Personal-Portfolio/README.md

 * The projects picture is the random picture from Google free images
 * I learned a lot from browsing the templates on W3Schools
 * Slack Community was the greatest help me problem solving
+### Disclaimer
+* The words and sentences, Pictures and attachments used in this project is imaginary and educational purposes only.

 ## Acknowledgement
-## There is always a scope for Improvement.
+#### There is always a scope for Improvement.
-## This site is Project Assesment Purpose only.
+#### This site is Project Assesment Purpose only.
 ## Bhargavi
 ### Code Institute
 #### 2020